The Importance of Database Testing

 There is a huge number of books about TDD.
-Those books usually concentrate on using test for units of work.
+Those books usually concentrate on using tests for units of work.
 Units of work are understood in many different ways, usually it means a class.
-So the books say: write a lot of tests, make code in such a way the the tests pass.
-All external resources should be mocked so you can test only this unit.

-This article is about often forgotten database testing.
-Integration tests using real databases.
+This article is about often the forgotten realm of the database testing.
+The realm of the integration tests using real databases.
 It really doesn’t matter what kind of database engine you are using.
 You can use PostgreSQL, MySQL, Oracle or even those funny noSQL databases like MongoDB.
 Below rules can be applied to all kinds of databases and all kinds of applications.
 Maybe not all of them, as noSQL databases cannot enforce data integrity.

-The first and most terrible mistake.
+The first and most terrible mistake made.
 Not testing database at all.
 You write some code using database.
 You even make unit tests for those classes using some mocked database connection.

 Not creating integration tests mean you don’t really test your application.

-Most teams I’ve observed used to have some kind of integrations tests.
-Usually happy path tests: there is an ORM, we persist object, ORM does the work, that’s cool, I don’t need to think.
+Most teams I’ve ever observed used to have some kind of integrations tests.
+Usually a happy path tests: there is an ORM, we persist object, ORM does the work, that’s cool, I don’t need to do anywhing else.

 I’ve never seen a team which tests the database schema.
 Imagine you need to create an index on the database because there is some slow query on production.
-You want to have this index and be sure that next time you deploy that application on new client’s environment, the index is there.
+You want to have this index, and you want to be sure that next time you deploy that application on the new client’s environment, the index is there.
 Why not write a simple test to check the index existence?

-There are much more things to test beside indexes:
+There is much more things to test beside the indexes:

-- checks – to be sure that column ‘price’ don’t have negative values
+- the checks – to be sure that column ‘price’ don’t have negative values

 When you develop an application, you can choose from a wide collection of databases.
-Usually you choose among what is best, what the team knows best, or it is chosen by management (sometimes using some strange reasoning).
+Usually you choose the one you think is the best depending on what the team knows best.
+It can also be chosen by management (sometimes using some strange reasoning).
 Sometimes the applications use different database engines at the same time.
 Sometimes applications are prepared to use different engines, so customer, who buys the application, can choose database he wants.

 The chosen database engine really doesn’t matter for making goods tests – however it can make it harder to write good tests.